haskie-lambda/nixconfig/README.md

 # Installation

 Installation of the config is automated.
-Simply boot the system into a nixos live environment, connect it to the internet (instructions coming soon, or google it) and type the following command:
+Simply boot the system into a nixos live environment, connect it to the internet ([good instructions here](https://www.linuxbabe.com/command-line/ubuntu-server-16-04-wifi-wpa-supplicant)) and type the following command:

 ```
 $ curl digital-independence.xyz/nix-install.sh > install.sh && sudo sh install.sh